Answer all the questions

 Topic: Sources of History

-⭐ Linguistics is the study of languages, which is used to classify people into ethnic groups based on their language families and dialects.
+Linguistics is the study of languages.
+It helps to classify people into different ethnic groups based on the languages they speak, including their language families and dialects.

 Explanation: